wsbctechnicalblog/wsbctechnicalblog.github.io/content/flow-of-work.md

 ## Queues and loops eat up the cycles

 The inspection process is never instantaneous.
-When the requested change arrives at the inspection queue, it is extremely unlikely that the gatekeepers responsible to inspecting the change are immediately available to look at it.
+When the requested change arrives at the inspection queue, it is extremely unlikely that the gatekeepers responsible for inspecting the change are immediately available to look at it.
 They’re busy servicing other requests.
 The newly arrived change request must “take a number” and then wait in the queue for the number to be called.

 How long will the wait be?
 There is no definitive, precise answer to that question.
 It depends on many things, most of them completely unpredictable.